zauberzeug/livesync/README.md

 python3 -m pip install -e .
 ```

-Now you can change the code and call the `livesync` command from your `$PATH` variable whith the modified code.
+Now you can change the code and call the `livesync` command from your `$PATH` variable with the modified code.

 ## Testing